8 Natural Strategies to Improve Bad Breath

 • Mouthwashes: Synthetic flavoring agents, benzoic acid, poloxamer 407, sodium benzoate, caramel and alcohol

-Ingredients in these products have been classified as possibly carcinogenic and have been linked to birth defects, wreak havoc on the immune system, cause gastrointestinal complications, increase risk for heart disease and cancer, and trigger allergies amongst a variety of other devastating health problems (5, 6).
+Ingredients in these products have been classified as possibly carcinogenic and have been linked to birth defects, wreak havoc on the immune system, cause gastrointestinal complications, increase the risk for heart disease and cancer, and trigger allergies amongst a variety of other devastating health problems (5, 6).

-For an inexpensive, natural and effective mouthwash I recommend Oral Essentials which you can find here
+For an inexpensive, natural, and effective mouthwash, I recommend Oral Essentials which you can find here

 bad breath